hdShang/arxiv-daily/docs/cs-CL/2025-06-04/papers/250603984v1-around-the-world-in-24-hours-probing-llm-knowledge-of-time-and-place.md

 ---
 layout: default
-title: Around the World in 24 Hours: Probing LLM Knowledge of Time and Place
+title: "Around the World in 24 Hours: Probing LLM Knowledge of Time and Place"
 ---

 # Around the World in 24 Hours: Probing LLM Knowledge of Time and Place